akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 ## Dependency

-Add `akka-management-cluster-bootstrap` and one or more discovery mechanisms `akka-discovery` implementation you'd like to use for the discovery process.
+Add `akka-management-cluster-bootstrap` and one or more discovery mechanisms to use for the discovery process.

 For example, you might choose to use the DNS discovery and bootstrap extensions: